rubenwardy/minetest_modding_book/en/chapters/releasing.md

 ## Introduction

-In this chapter we will find out how to publish a mod so that other users can use it.
+Releasing, or publishing, a mod allows other people to make use of it.
+Once a mod has been released it might be used in singleplayer games or on servers, including public servers.

 * License Choices
 * Packaging